Updated May 2, 2017 . AmFam Team

 Wooden furniture.
 Tables, chairs, desks and other pieces of wooden furniture are often a great value at rummage sales.
 But, be prepared to put a little time and elbow grease into cleaning, painting or refinishing them.

 Electronics.
 Electronics at a garage sale can be hit or miss — especially because there’s no way of knowing how well they were cared for.
 Laptops, MP3 players and tablets could have water damage, or have built-in rechargeable batteries that are spent.
-If you’re looking to score a deal on electronics, instead of yard sales, shop at reputable dealers for refurbished devices with a warranty.
+If you’re looking to score a deal on electronics, shop at reputable dealers for refurbished devices with a warranty.

 Makeup and other toiletries.
 Did you know makeup can expire?
 Unless you’re sure of the expiration date for makeup, skincare and haircare products, it’s best to skip out.